Rare eye diseases

 Frequently asked questions

-Currently, no treatment exists as it is a genetic mutation that causes the symptoms.
+A treatment does not currently exist as it is a genetic mutation that causes the symptoms.

 From birth itself, as there is already a cell change of a genetic origin.
 In many cases, the symptomology is so mild that the patient cannot identify mistakes in their perception of colours until they undergo a specific chromatic vision test.